-Doctors have coined a new term to describe the aggravating symptoms that affect the genitals, urinary system and sexual function around the time of menopause, which are caused by a decrease on oestrogen.
-This collection of symptoms is now referred to as Genitourinary Syndrome of Menopause (GSM).
+Doctors have coined a new term to describe the aggravating symptoms that affect the genitals, urinary system and sexual function around the time of menopause.
+This collection of problems, which is caused by a decrease in oestrogen, is now referred to as Genitourinary Syndrome of Menopause (GSM).

 New term for vaginal dryness

 This new term replaces that of vulvovaginal atrophy (VVA) (or atrophic vaginitis) which was what doctors used to call vaginal dryness.
-According to Miss Tania Adib, Consultant Gynaecologist at Twenty-five Harley Street, the terms VVA and atrophic vaginitis, or vaginal atrophy never told the whole story of how the genital area is affected during the time of menopause, as it only referenced the symptom of dryness.
+According to Miss Tania Adib, Consultant Gynaecologist, the terms VVA and atrophic vaginitis, or vaginal atrophy never told the whole story of how the genital area is affected during the time of menopause, as it only referenced the symptom of dryness.

 Speaking to GPs at a Continuing Professional Development event covering ‘Office Gynaecology’ at Twenty-five Harley Street, Miss Adib commented: “The term ‘atrophy’ was also deemed stigmatising – it made women even less likely to speak up about these symptoms and seek help and treatment.”